Sulfur: Organic compounds

 Compounds with carbon–sulfur multiple bonds are uncommon, an exception being carbon disulfide, a volatile colorless liquid that is structurally similar to carbon dioxide.
 It is used as a reagent to make the polymer rayon and many organosulfur compounds.
 Unlike carbon monoxide, carbon monosulfide is stable only as an extremely dilute gas, found between solar systems.

 Organosulfur compounds are responsible for some of the unpleasant odors of decaying organic matter.
-They are widely known as the odorant in domestic natural gas, garlic odor, and skunk spray.
-Not all organic sulfur compounds smell unpleasant at all concentrations: the sulfur-containing monoterpenoid (grapefruit mercaptan) in small concentrations is the characteristic scent of grapefruit, but has a generic thiol odor at larger concentrations.
+They are widely known as the odorant in domestic natural gas, garlic odor, and skunk spray, as well as a component of bad breath odor.
+Not all organic sulfur compounds smell unpleasant at all concentrations: the sulfur-containing monoterpenoid grapefruit mercaptan in small concentrations is the characteristic scent of grapefruit, but has a generic thiol odor at larger concentrations.
 Sulfur mustard, a potent vesicant, was used in World War I as a disabling agent.

 Sulfur–sulfur bonds are a structural component used to stiffen rubber, similar to the disulfide bridges that rigidify proteins (see biological below).
 In the most common type of industrial "curing" or hardening and strengthening of natural rubber, elemental sulfur is heated with the rubber to the point that chemical reactions form disulfide bridges between isoprene units of the polymer.
 This process, patented in 1843, made rubber a major industrial product, especially in automobile tires.
 Because of the heat and sulfur, the process was named vulcanization, after the Roman god of the forge and volcanism.

 History

 Antiquity

-Being abundantly available in native form, sulfur was known in ancient times and is referred to in the Torah (Genesis).
-English translations of the Christian Bible commonly referred to burning sulfur as "brimstone", giving rise to the term "fire-and-brimstone" sermons, in which listeners are reminded of the fate of eternal damnation that await the unbelieving and unrepentant.
-It is from this part of the Bible that Hell is implied to "smell of sulfur" (likely due to its association with volcanic activity).
 According to the Ebers Papyrus, a sulfur ointment was used in ancient Egypt to treat granular eyelids.
 Sulfur was used for fumigation in preclassical Greece; this is mentioned in the Odyssey.
-Pliny the Elder discusses sulfur in book 35 of his Natural History, saying that its best-known source is the island of Melos.
+Pliny the Elder discusses sulfur in his Natural History, saying that its best-known source is the island of Melos.
 He mentions its use for fumigation, medicine, and bleaching cloth.